 - A member of a water commission found to have violated G.L. c.
 268A, section 17 and section 19 for participating in particular matters in which he had a financial interest.

-- A member of a municipal housing authority violated section 19 by participating in a decision involving an immediate family member.
+- Middleton Housing Authority board member John Pellicelli violated section 19 by participating in a decision involving an immediate family member.

 - Former Clinton Building Inspector fined $2,000 for reviewing construction plans and issuing building permits for property he owned.